Maxodie/BattriKeepel2/README.md

     public int test;
 }

-//Save data exemple with a simple container but work with every c# object
+//Save data exemple with a simple container but that works with every c# object

 public class DataContainerExemple
 {